 - May not last the full eight hours

 Anyone who is after a more powerful spotlight-style best solar garden light should consider this choice by Urpower.
 It comes with a sharp stake at the end that makes poking these solar lights into the ground very easy, and you’ll get them in deep enough so they easily stay upright.
 However, you can also screw these lights into a wall mount system if you don’t have a good spot to space them around your garden, and this flexibility can help you light up more of your area.
 They’re durable and waterproof, and this means you can have them outside in all types of weather.

-There is a small swivel on the head of these best solar garden lights that allows you to adjust the angle to get the perfect illumination on one spot in your garden or on the path.
-You’ll enjoy the automatic operation that comes with these lights, and they’ll switch on at dusk and off in the morning without you having to do anything.
+There is a small swivel on the head of these best lights that allows you to adjust the angle to get the perfect illumination on one spot in your garden or on the path.
+You’ll enjoy the automatic lighting operation that comes with these lights, and they’ll switch on at dusk and off in the morning without you having to do anything to adjust the lighting.
 The solar-powered lithium battery is very durable, and they have a slightly larger solar panel to help maximize the amount of light they catch.